 - Buyers will need to ensure they have a credit score of 620 or above.

 - Debt to Income Ratio (DTI) also known as “DTI” To get it, add the expected mortgage payment plus all the other monthly debt obligations (student loans, revolving credit payments, etc.) together.
 Then divide the total monthly debt expense by the gross monthly income.
-This gives lenders and idea about the amount of free standing cash a borrower has each month under the full weight of all debt obligations.
+This gives lenders an idea about the amount of free-standing cash a borrower has each month under the full weight of all debt obligations.
 Total Monthly Debt Expense ÷ Gross Monthly Income = Debt to Income Ratio.
 For USDA mortgages, qualifying ratios are 29/41.
 That’s shorthand to say that a borrower should have a Housing Ratio of 29 and a Debt to Income Ratio of 41.
 Strong compensating factors like high credit scores may justify higher ratios, but in general, the 29/41 USDA guideline is standard.

 - Job History – Buyers should have a minimum two-year job history with no large unexplained gaps in employment.

 - Learn more about all the USDA FAQ’s here and the Video below